Kurazume/HEARTS/README.md

 HEARTS provides interaction between a caregiver and a patient during care by overlaying the patient's face on a doll using an AR device such as HoloLens 2 or NrealLight.

+##This application is available only for personal use.
+Unauthorized commercial use is strictly prohibited.

 ![AR-French_GitHub_1280x720_2](https://user-images.githubusercontent.com/9605301/204180448-e3231fe4-0e66-4d7d-8331-ff49840db125.png)

 ![AR-French_GitHub_1280x720](https://user-images.githubusercontent.com/9605301/204180650-bd0357b9-8eaa-453c-b879-4afaf15c86a3.png)